-Monitoring and Troubleshooting AWS Cloud
+Monitoring & Troubleshooting AWS Cloud

 Alarms can be triggered when certain values of the metrics are crossed so that corrective action can be taken.
 In addition to this, dashboards are available with metrics for almost every AWS service that is used.